-As the academic year begins on campuses, an important item on NAFSA’s calendar is also here: the annual leadership election.
-Your voice is vital in the work to shape the future of the association, and one of the best ways to participate is to vote in the election.
+Your voice is vital in the work to shape the future of the association, and one of the best ways to participate is to vote in NAFSA's annual leadership election.
 You may have questions about what positions are included in the election and how it all works.
 We’ve got you covered!
 Keep reading to learn what you need to know about this year’s leadership election.

-NAFSA’s bylaws mandate that elections be held for the following positions.
+NAFSA’s bylaws mandate that elections be held for the following positions when the current officer's term is coming to a close.

 Positions on the Board of Directors (BOD):